laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Module Bundler)/Micro-Frontend Bundlers/01-Webpack/02-Documentation/01-Guides/01-Getting started/01-gettingStarted.md

 **2. Deployment**

-- On deployment stage, we take the _dist_ folder and upload it to the server which we rented from the hosting provider.
+- On deployment stage, we take the _dist_ folder and upload it to the server which we have rented from the hosting provider.
 Once, it's uploaded, the application can be served to users without Webpack being involved.

 - At this point, webpack job is done.
 It does not _keep working_ on the server.
 The webpack configuration and tool itself are not part of the deployment.